 Automakers changed the formulation of the vulnerable components in the vehicles of the model year 2007 and later.
 Thus, proponents say you can safely use E15 gas if you own a car built in 2007 or later.
 For older cars, however, it is not idea to use E15 as the cars may experience various issues associated with burning alcohol.
 Ethanol absorbs moisture easier than gasoline, which can lead to corrosion-related issues in fuel tanks and can gum up carburetors and filters.
 Ethanol can also dissolve rust in the fuel tank, which can end up in the fuel system.

 In summary, the addition of more ethanol to gas blends sold during the summer has gotten a lot of press, but it does come with potential unseen costs to drivers.

 WTI Strip Prices Increase

-The oil price curve remains in “backwardation” reflecting the market’s expectation of lower future spot prices.
+As shown, the oil price curve remains in a state of “backwardation,” reflecting the market’s expectation of lower future spot prices.

 Oil Price Outlook

-The price distribution below shows the crude oil spot price on May 3, 2021, as well as the predicted crude oil prices based on options and futures markets.
-The blue lines are within one standard deviation (σ) of the mean, and the red lines are within two standard deviations.
+The price distribution below shows the crude oil spot price on May 2, 2022, as well as the predicted crude oil prices based on options and futures markets.
+Blue lines are within one standard deviation (σ) of the mean, red lines are within two standard deviations.